tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 <br><br>

 ![](\images\bahamas-album\IMG_5658.jpeg)<br>
-How it works is the guide stands up on a platform near the back and slowly pushes the boat around with a pole while the person fishing stands at the front waiting to cast.
+How it works is the guide stands up on a platform near the back and slowly pushes the boat around with a pole while whoever's fishing stands at the front waiting to cast.
 When the guide spots a fish, they'll shout instructions like "9 o'clock, 30 feet".
 The time is the direction you're being told to cast in, with 12 o'clock being the front of the boat.
 If you make a good cast, they'll tell you how to strip in the line.
 You'll hear something like "strrrip, strrrrippp, strip, strrrippp, STRIP, STRIP, STRRIPP".
 And then once you feel a little tug, you have to yank the line back to set the hook in the mouth of the fish.
 They'll make a run for it and the line will be peeling off your reel fast, so you have to hold the rod out while you dance around to make sure the line is cleared away from your feet.
 From then on, it's a game of tug of war back to the boat.
 <br><br>

 ![](\images\bahamas-album\X8A9154.jpeg)<br>